Alfresco/acs-packaging/docs/design-doc-direct-access-links.md

 ##### Open API Specs

 ```
   '/nodes/{nodeId}/request-direct-access-url':
     post:
       x-alfresco-since: "7.0.0"
       tags:
         - nodes
-      summary: Generates a direct access content URL
+      summary: Generate a direct access content URL
       description: |
-        **Note:** This endpoint is available in Alfresco 7.0 and newer versions.
+        **Note:** this endpoint is available in Alfresco 7.0 and newer versions.
         Generate a direct access content url for the given **nodeId**.
-      operationId: request-direct-access-url
+      operationId: requestNodeDirectAccessUrl
       parameters:
         - $ref: '#/parameters/nodeIdParam'
         - in: body
           name: requestContentUrlBodyCreate
           description: |
+            Direct Access URL options and flags.

+            It can be used to set the **attachment** flag, which controls the download method of
-            Optionally, a flag, named ‘attachment’ to control the download method (attachment DAU vs embedded DAU).
-Defaults to ‘true’, meaning the value for the Content Disposition response header will be ‘attachment’.
+            the generated URL (attachment DAU vs embedded DAU).
+It defaults to **true**, meaning
+            the value for the Content Disposition response header will be **attachment**.

-            Note: It is up to the actual ContentStore implementation if it can fulfil this request or not.
+            Note: It is up to the actual ContentStore implementation if it can fulfil this
+            request or not.
           required: false
           schema:
             $ref: '#/definitions/DirectAccessUrlBodyCreate'
       produces:
         - application/json
       responses:
         '200':
           description: Successful response
           schema:
             $ref: '#/definitions/DirectAccessUrlEntry'
         '400':
           description: |
-            Invalid parameter: **nodeId** is not a valid format, or is not a file, or the specified expiry date is invalid (e.g. the expiry date has already passed)
+            Invalid parameter: **nodeId** is not a valid format, or is not a file
         '401':
           description: Authentication failed
         '403':
           description: Current user does not have permission for **nodeId**
         '404':
           description: |
             **nodeId** does not exist
         '501':
           description: The actual ContentStore implementation can't fulfil this request
         default:
           description: Unexpected error
           schema:
             $ref: '#/definitions/Error'

+definitions:
+  DirectAccessUrlBodyCreate:
+    type: object
+    properties:
+      attachment:
+        type: boolean
+        description: URL type (embedded/attachment).
+  DirectAccessUrlEntry:
+    type: object
+    required:
+      - entry
+    properties:
+      entry:
+        $ref: '#/definitions/DirectAccessUrl'
+  DirectAccessUrl:
+    type: object
+    required:
+      - contentUrl
+    properties:
+      contentUrl:
+        type: string
+        description: The direct access URL of a binary content
+      expiresAt:
+        type: string
+        format: date-time
+        description: The direct access URL would become invalid when the expiry date is reached
 ```

 #### Discovery API